 In .Net memory access is safe by default.
 This means that every time you access an array item the index is checked against the length of the array.
-In this post I explore how you can speed up plain old array access by allowing the compiler to prove that you will do no harm.
+In this post I explore how you can speed up plain old array access 18%-34% by convincing the compiler it can skip some checks.
 I compile the C# code down… Read More »

 If you have used async/await, but feel some details are still a bit fuzzy then this may be for you.
 I thought I’d hop down into the rabbit hole and give some examples of how async/await actually works.
 Hopefully this will provide some understanding and get you further on your journey to become an expert.
 Async/await is a… Read More »

 Response cache is fine for simpler operations, but sometimes you need more fine grained control.
 System.Runtime.Caching.MemoryCache has builtin support for in-memory cache with expiry.